FoodyFood/python-package-template/README.md

 ## Building The WHL File

-To build the wheel you can eitehr do it manually by using these commands, or if you have `make` innstalled you can just `make build`.
+To build the wheel you can either do it manually by using these commands, or if you have `make` innstalled you can just `make build`.

 ```bash
 rm -rf build *.egg-info